-5. But connected with this, he sets forth also the way in which believers should walk.
-This he specially insists upon in this chapter; and doubtless there was much reason for it then, as there is much reason for it now; for how lamentable are the cases of inconsistency which we sometimes hear of, even ministers professing truth falling under the power of besetting sins!
+5. Connected with this, he sets forth also the way in which believers should walk.
+This he specially insists upon in this chapter; and doubtless there was much reason for it then, as there is much reason for it now; for how lamentable are the cases of inconsistency we perpetually hear of, even ministers professing truth falling under the power of besetting sins!
 The Apostle, therefore, as every rightly taught servant of God must do, insisted upon a life and walk agreeable to the doctrine which is according to godliness.
-He would give them no warrant for a loose, careless, inconsistent walk but insisted that grace bound the soul with the cords of love to the blessed precepts which God has set forth, to follow the footsteps of Jesus, and look to him as a pattern and example.
-In this chapter, therefore, he insists strongly upon a godly life; he says, "When ye were the servants of sin, ye were free from righteousness.
-What fruit had ye then in those days whereof ye are now ashamed? for the end of those things is death.
-But now being made free from sin, and become servants to God, ye have your fruit unto holiness and the end, everlasting life."
+He would give them no warrant for a loose, careless, inconsistent walk; but insisted that grace bound the soul with the cords of love to follow the footsteps of Jesus, and look to him as a pattern and example.
+In this chapter therefore, he insists strongly upon a godly life; he says, "When ye were the servants of sin, ye were free from righteousness.
+What fruit had ye then in those things whereof ye are now ashamed? for the end of those things is death.
+But now being made free from sin, and become servants to God, ye have your fruit unto holiness; and the end, everlasting life."
 How strongly he here insists upon their "having their fruit unto holiness!"
 He shows that if we be dead with Christ, we shall also live with him; and being by grace delivered from the law, we are under greater obligations to walk as becometh the gospel; adding, as knowing our weakness and helplessness, that promise, "Sin shall not have dominion over you; for ye are not under the law, but under grace."
-So that "the form of doctrine" into which they were delivered was a conformity to Christ, and an obedience to his will; a holy desire to please God; a hatred to evil, and a cleaving to that which is good; a longing after more intimate communion with Jesus; and a more earnest wish that his holy example might be made manifest in their lives.
-For the more we are brought into communion with him, the more manifestly shall we walk as he walked, and abstain from those things which he hated.
+So that "the form of doctrine" into which they were delivered was a conformity to Christ, and an obedience to his precepts; a holy desire to please God; a hatred to evil, and a cleaving to that which is good; a longing after more intimate communion with Jesus; and a more earnest wish that his holy example might be made manifest in their lives.

-III.-But the Apostle says, "ye have obeyed from the heart that form of doctrine which was delivered you."
-A "form of doctrine" was delivered them, or rather they were delivered into it; a mould of divine teaching was set up, into which their souls had been cast and they had come out of this mould new creatures, so that "old things were passed away, and all things had become new."
-The effect was, that they "obeyed from the heart that form of doctrine."
-There was an obedience wrought into their conscience, which flowed not from legal principles, not from self-righteous motives, not from the precepts of men, but "from the heart:" the root of this obedience, as flowing from the heart, was being delivered into this form of doctrine.
-Their hearts had been so moulded by divine operation, and their conscience so effectually wrought upon by their being delivered and cast into the mould of teaching which the Holy Ghost had inwardly set up, that they "obeyed from the heart," because the impression had been made there.
+II.
+But the Apostle says, "ye have obeyed from the heart that form of doctrine which was delivered you."
+A "form of doctrine" was delivered them, or rather they were delivered into it; a mould of divine teaching was set up into which their souls had been cast; and they had come out of this mould new creatures, so that "old things were passed away, and all things had become new."
+The effect was that they "obeyed from the heart that form of doctrine."
+There was an Obedience wrought into their conscience, which flowed not from legal principles, not from self-righteous motives, not from the precepts of men, but "from the heart."
+Their hearts had been so melted by divine operations and their conscience go effectually wrought upon by being cast into the mould of teaching which the Holy Ghost had inwardly set up, that they "obeyed from the heart," because the impression had been made there.

-Let us see then, with God's blessing, how a man "obeys from the heart" the "form of doctrine" delivered unto him.
+But let us see, with God's blessing, how a man "obeys from the heart" the "form of doctrine" delivered unto him.
 This will comprehend the whole of the Spirit's work upon the conscience-every lineament and feature of that heavenly mould, so far as the soul has been delivered into it.
-We will therefore revert to the distinguishing features I have already pointed out.
+We will therefore revert to these distinguishing features.